11 all-time favorite TV sitcom dads - NewsBreak

 Danny Tanner from “Full House”

 Bob Saget will forever be remembered as the iconic TV dad Danny Tanner on the popular sitcom “Full House.”
 Saget’s character was the ultimate dad as he raised his three girls, after the death of his wife, in San Francisco along with his brother-in-law (John Stamos) and his childhood friend (Dave Coulier).
-Saget’s portrayal was relatable and heartfelt as he constantly gave helpful advice to his children as they grew up.These actors created and starred in their own TV shows
+Saget’s portrayal was relatable and heartfelt as he constantly gave helpful advice to his children as they grew up.A look back at ‘Full House’ star Bob Saget’s career

 Al Bundy from “Married With Children”